pivaldi/asymptote-exemples-builder/README.md

 ## THIS IS A WORK IN PROGRESS -- DO NOT USE THIS REPO --

-This project provides a set of `bash` commands to export my [Asymptote Examples](https://github.com/pivaldi/asymptote-exemples) to various format like `html`, `markdown` for
+This project provides a set of `bash` commands to export the [Asymptote Examples](https://github.com/pivaldi/asymptote-exemples) to various format like `html`, `markdown` for
 [The Hexo Blog Framework](https://hexo.io/docs/) and pdf.